igalic/blag/contents/articles/opensource-burnout/index.md

 ## Step One: Self-treatment

 Having been a life-long autodidact, I was very eager to make a changes to "fix my life".
-I would listen to advise from friends or even random strangers.
+I would listen to advice from friends or even random strangers.
 I'd take their advise on what bothered them about me, or I'd talk about something that was bothering *me* about *myself*.